-Enter a filter This field allows performing searches on the name of the object and its various properties, by occurrence, letter or word.
+Enter a filter This field allows performing searches on the name of the object and its various properties by occurrence, letter or word.
 Add Peers can be added to this area.
 To do so, select the type of peer to create from the drop-down list: New remote gateway (for site-to-site tunnels), New mobile peer.
-Action When you select a peer from the list, expand the Action menu to: Duplicate this peer, Rename this peer, Delete this peer, Check usage of this peer in the firewall configuration. - Greek adage of the poor in the meman configuration.
+Action When you select a peer from the list, expand the Action menu to: Duplicate this peer, Rename this peer, Delete this peer, Check usage of this peer in the firewall configuration.